Report Guide

 • Examples: uncapped liability, automatic unlimited renewal, unilateral amendment rights

-• Action: do not sign until resolved or waived by legal counsel
+• Do not sign until resolved or waived by legal counsel.

 🟡